56 Fun And Interesting Facts About The Dominican Republic

 Water supply and pressure is another concern.
 Some homes have wells or cisterns, while others have a fiberglass tank (called a tinaco) on the roof.

-Some others have built wells for a more reliable supply.
 Agents arranging rentals for clients often charge an extra month’s rent, and the renter is responsible for it instead of the landlord.

-A common deposit is two to five months rent, plus one month rent in advance.
 Many renters will be asked for a fiador, a Dominican or long-term resident who acts as a guarantor.

 Start Your New Life Today, Overseas

 A world full of fun, adventure, and profit awaits!
-Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In Style Overseas Today
+Sign up for our free daily e-letter, Overseas Opportunity Letter, and we'll send you a FREE report on the 10 Best Places To Retire In Style Overseas In

-Residents and non-residents enjoy the same property purchase and ownership rights, however negotiations vary somewhat from the traditional North American format of a written offer tendered by the buyer to the seller, followed by the written acceptance.
+However, negotiations vary somewhat from the traditional North American format of a written offer tendered by the buyer to the seller, followed by the written acceptance.

 Instead, after verbal agreement is reached by the buyer and seller on the price, and a binding Promise of Sale is prepared by an attorney or notary public which is signed by both parties.

-The peculiarities and potential pitfalls involved in buying property in the Dominican Republic are numerous, so it’s worth engaging a reputable lawyer from the outset.
+The peculiarities and potential pitfalls involved in buying property in the Dominican Republic are numerous.
+So, it’s worth engaging a reputable lawyer from the outset.

 People have been known to try and sell property that is already mortgaged, is in the middle of inheritance dispute or even that doesn’t belong to them.